Utah patients can use medical pot; but concerns still loom

 The compromise cuts the number of private dispensaries from 15 to seven.
 But if the state doesn't create its central dispensary by January 2021, more private licenses will begin becoming available.

-Desiree Hennessy with the Utah Patients Coalition said she wanted the original law to say intact, but the new is a platform she's hoping to build upon.
+Desiree Hennessy with the Utah Patients Coalition said she wanted the original law to say intact, but the new one is a platform she's hoping to build upon.
 Hennessy is planning to get a doctor's letter to use medical marijuana to treat her son Hestevan, whose cerebral palsy leaves him with severe disabilities and bouts of nerve pain that leave him screaming for hours.
 Cannabis has been the only effective treatment, she said.

 "This is our one shot, so it's pretty awesome," she said.